-Last year, one of my goals was to attract more birds to our garden!
+Last year, one of my goals was to attract more birds to our garden.
 While birds do help keep insect populations at bay, my main motivation was the simple enjoyment of it.
 I’ve been working to turn my garden into a peaceful oasis where I can sit and read with a cup of coffee in the morning or read.
 Last year, we bought a bird feeder and a bird bath as well as a hummingbird feeder.

-Attracting hummingbirds to my garden was so special to me!
+Attracting hummingbirds to my garden was so special to me.
 How amazing to be working out there and to hear the hum of their wings and find them in my nasturtium or perched on top of my tomato cages!

 Today I want to share with you the very simple and inexpensive feeding method I used.

-Setting this up is fairy easy to do.
+Setting this up is fairly easy to do.
 The first thing you’ll need to do is remove the red wire from the bottle and attach it to the lid as pictured above.
 This is going to be the loop you’ll use to hang your feeder.

 Make sure to clean out your feeder before using it.
-I like using a mild dish liquid or soap (no harsh chemicals) and a bottle cleaner like this one (Amazon, $2.59 Add-on).
+I like using a mild dish liquid or soap (no harsh chemicals) and a bottle cleaner like this one (Amazon, ~$5).
 I highly recommend you pick up a bottle cleaner!
 As you can see from the image above, the bottle has a very small opening that screws into the base.
 This will make it tricky to clean without a gadget like this.

-How to make your Own Hummingbird Food
+How to Make Your Own Hummingbird Food

 Making your own hummingbird food only takes minutes and is a huge cost savings over buying the red-dyed nectar you’ll find at the store!
 All you need is four cups of water and one cup of sugar.